The Benefits of Earthing

-Now, I’m not a scientist, so I won’t go into further detail about electrical charges here.
-If you’re interested in learning more about free radicals – specifically about the fact that not all free radicals have a positive charge, that some free radicals are beneficial and how electrons gained from earthing know which free radicals are which, check out this article from The Earthing Institute.
+Now, I’m not a scientist so I won’t go into further detail about electrical charges in this article.
+If you want to learn more about free radicals – specifically about free radicals that have a positive charge, that some free radicals are beneficial and how electrons gained from earthing know which free radicals are which – check out this article from The Earthing Institute.

 Earthing is a Free and Simple Way to Promote Your Family’s Health

 When I was a kid I was allowed to play barefoot outside.
 My parents were strict about a lot of things, but I was free to roam our yard without shoes when the weather was nice.